pflanze/c--development/moves/README.md

   should implement move overloads anyway and make them private?
 Or what is the solution to prevent accidental copies?

+* When an object should support moves and owns resources, but doesn't need to do anything than have all fields moved, does it still need to implement 5, or 0 since the default implementations are fine?

 * Read [What is the copy-and-swap idiom](https://stackoverflow.com/questions/3279543/what-is-the-copy-and-swap-idiom) on the topic of "avoiding code duplication, and providing a strong exception guarantee" (another solution to the `destruct` method